 Being a responsible business means balancing the needs and expectations of society with our commitments to our business and our stakeholders.
 To prioritise our efforts, we engage with our stakeholders to identify materiality issues.
-We also rely on our Responsibility & Sustainability Charter to guide us in our responsible business practices.
+We also rely on our Sustainability strategy and its commitments to guide us in our responsible business practices.

 Guillaume Faury, CEO Airbus